-Bring a large pot of generously salted water to a boil.
-Let it come to a boil while starting with the process of vegetables.
+Bring a large pot of generously salted water to a boil, and as it comes to a boil prep your vegetables.

-In the same water, cook Nongshim-Miga (Korean glass noodles) by boiling the noodles according to the package directions for about 6 to 7 minutes.
+Once the water has reached a boil, generously season it with salt then add the Nongshim-Miga glass noodles) and boil according to the package directions, or for about 6 to 7 minutes.

-Meanwhile, the noodles are cooking.
-Add marinated wood ear mushrooms to a large mixing bowl with the marinade.
-Whisk in brown sugar, salt, and pepper until brown sugar and salt have dissolved.
-Whisk in sesame oil, and set aside.
+While the noodles cook, whisk together the soy, brown sugar, mirin, and pepper until the brown sugar has dissolved.
+Whisk in the sesame oil, and set aside.

 Drain the cooked Nongshim-Miga (Korean glass noodles) and place them in a large mixing bowl.
 Pour ⅔ of the sauce into the noodles and gently mix until the noodles absorb all of the sauce.
 Serve warm or at room temperature.